-An ELD is comprised of the vehicle tracking device that typically plugs into a port below the truck dashboard, fleet management software, and a mobile app.
-Truck drivers can use their mobile phones or tablets to open the mobile app and see their logging data, which updates in real-time.
+An ELD is comprised of a vehicle tracking device that typically plugs into a port below the truck dashboard, fleet management software, and a mobile app.
+Truck drivers can use their mobile phones or tablets to open the mobile app and see their logging data, which updates in real time.
 Because the logging information is accessible to both drivers and dispatchers via the cloud, there are no question marks regarding miles driven, engine hours, and location.
 Instead, this information is readily available to both parties right on the app.
 ELDs also feature other capabilities that benefit drivers and fleet managers.
 These include vehicle status reports, vehicle maintenance alerts, and route management.

 More benefits of ELDs.

 In addition to compiling accurate logging data for drivers and carriers, ELDs help improve highway safety and boost productivity.
 For example, truck drivers have to deal with the monotony of driving for long periods, which can result in tiredness and fatigue.
 ELDs let truck drivers know when they should look for a destination to relax, stretch, and take a much-needed break.
 In addition, regularly scheduled stops can help drivers stay focused and alert and reduce the chances of being involved in an accident.